 Since social media entails lots of communication, lots of talking back with screens, it seems like it would explode the notion that screens make us into inert audiences.
 But the practice of broadcasting rather than conversing, whether through screens or in face-to-face interaction, has the same effect of producing an attitude of transcendence.
 One comments on or shares one’s experience in the moment to avoid being engaged with it or responsible for it, while at the same time refusing to be engaged reciprocally with whomever one broadcasts these comments or images to.

-Or to put that differently, one is only willing to engage with reality by mediating it, by setting it at one remove from the self.
+Or to put that differently, one is only willing to engage with reality by mediating it in some foregrounded fashion, by setting it very explicitly at one remove from the self.
 One then plays this mediated experience back for others, as a way of distanciating oneself from them, in time or space.
 As long as the media forms are new and strange, the way we use them to communicate can perform this distanciation.

 So the relevant opposition is not online/offline but communication/broadcasting.
 You can communicate online or offline, preserving the reciprocity and collectivity sustained by communication.
 Or you can broadcast at people, turning yourself and the people you broadcast for into isolated transcendent audiences.
 The screen is an easy metaphor for “audience-ification” — it stands like a barrier between the watcher and what is being watched, and creates a frame that seems to set the viewer outside of it.
 But we are pulled through and repelled by screens all the time, and the ramifications of what we see spills out beyond the frame.
 The frame is an illusion we must choose to seize upon and insist upon, if we really do prefer the convenience of our passive isolation, as Anders seems to presume.

 For Anders, only mass media were broadcast media, so he thought there was something inherently alienating in the “massness” of it, in the conformity and oversimplification implied in trying to create big audiences.
 He seems hung up in an elitist way on the philistines who consume trivial garbage instead of experiencing “real” family life or whatever.
 (It is not like family life doesn’t also impose artificiality and passivity and pabulum on people.)
-But what is detrimental about broadcasting is not the way it “vulgarizes” audiences; the effects of broadcasting are not a matter of the content at all.
+But what is detrimental about broadcasting is not the way it “vulgarizes” audiences; the effects of broadcasting are not entirely a matter of the content.

 That is especially clear now that social media allow any of us to broadcast: It turns out the broadcast mentality is not contingent on having a big audience (which was initially necessary for commercial media to prosper).
 It is instead something that is instantiated by certain means of communication at the level of form.
-Self-expression to an audience comprised entirely of oneself can be broadcasting.
-It can be “fun” and free and totally uncensored, and still have the negative consequences Anders delineates.
+Self-expression to an audience made up entirely of oneself can be broadcasting.
+It can be “fun” and free and totally uncensored and still have the negative consequences Anders delineates.